 GIT: a regular session of development

 This information is for Scilab developers and code contributors.
 See GIT for a table of content.
+If you are a user of Scilab, you probably don't need to look at this.

 In this page, we describe a regular git session during the development of Scilab.
 The following sequence of git statements allows to avoid several issues.
 It also allows to manage the connection with Gerrit, our source code reviewing system.
 The typical issue to avoid is a conflict on the CHANGES file, as we all have to update this file when we fix a bug.